gpandu/number-generator/README.md

 * In InteliJ, Navigate to **File** -> **New** -> **Project from Existing Sources** -> **Select the git repo directory from local**
 * Select **Maven** as the project in the next page.
 * Project will start building by downloading dependencies provided in the **pom.xml**, it will take few minutes to build the project.
+* NOTE: Add jdk repository to the IDE if not already pointed.
-* Once build completes, navigate to source path src/main/java/com/numgenerator/springimpl.
+* Once build completes, navigate to source path **src/main/java/com/numgenerator/springimpl**.
 Run NumberGeneratorApplication.java file which will execute main method and starts SpringBoot Application on port mentioned in **application.properties**.